Costa Rica Coast to Coast | Bike Hike Kayak | Adventurous Ewe

 Vaccinations

-There are no mandatory vaccination requirements, however, if you have travelled to a country at risk of Yellow Fever prior to arriving in Costa Rica you will be required to have a valid Yellow Fever Certificate with you.
-Recommended vaccinations are: Hepatitis A.
+There are no mandatory vaccination requirements; however, if you have travelled to a country at risk of yellow fever prior to arriving in Costa Rica, you will be required to have a valid Yellow Fever Certificate with you.
+It’s also recommended that you get a hepatitis A vaccine.

 Severe allergies